 • cargo shuttle is used for interacting with the shuttle.rs platform.

-This documentation covers the NEW shuttle.dev platform.
-Go to docs.shuttle.rs to view the docs for the shuttle.rs platform.
+This documentation covers the shuttle.dev platform.

 To get an overview of available commands, subcommands, and options, run: